mohanaprudvi/Finding_Donors_Charity_ML/README.md

 ### Code

-`finding_donors.ipynb` file contains the code for the project. `visuals.py` file contains helper visualization functions. `cencus.csv` file is the dataset that has been described in detail below.
+`finding_donors.ipynb` file contains the code for the project. `visuals.py` file contains helper visualization functions. `census.csv` file is the dataset that has been described in detail below.

 ### Run